Counting the number of $m$-periodic $\mathcal{O}_{K}$-points of a discrete dynamical system with applications from arithmetic statistics, V: On the Number of Algebraic Number fields having Bounded Absolute Discriminant

-Applying again a result of Bhargava-Shankar-Wang [\cite{sch1}, Cor.
-1.3] also to algebraic number fields $L_{g}$ arising naturally from irreducible monic polynomials $g(x)$ over any fixed $K$ and hence over $\mathbb{Q}$, we then have: \begin{cor} Assume Corollary \ref{7.2} or second part of Theorem \ref{3.3}.
-The number of isomorphism classes of number fields $L_{g}\slash \mathbb{Q}$ of degree $r$ and $|\Delta(L_{g})| < X$ that are monogenic and have Galois group $S_{r}$ is $\gg X^{\frac{1}{2} + \frac{1}{r}}$. \end{cor}
+Similarly, we also wish to apply again that same result due to Bhargava-Shankar-Wang [\cite{sch1}, Corollary 1.3] to the number of number fields $L_{g}\slash \mathbb{Q}$ induced by irreducible monic polynomials $g\in \mathcal{O}_{K}[x]$ arising from a polynomial discrete dynamical system in Section \ref{sec3}, that are monogenic and such that the associated Galois group Gal$(L_{g}\slash \mathbb{Q})$ is equal to the symmetric group $S_{n(p-1)^{m\ell}}$.
+In doing so, we then obtain the following corollary: \begin{cor} Assume Corollary \ref{7.2} or second part of Theorem \ref{3.3}.
+The number of isomorphism classes of number fields $L_{g}\slash \mathbb{Q}$ of degree $r$ and $|\Delta(L_{g})| < X$ that are monogenic and having Galois group $S_{r}$ is $\gg X^{\frac{1}{2} + \frac{1}{r}}$. \end{cor}